AikidoSec/firewall-dotnet/docs/debugging.md

 ---

-## 5. Analyzing Dumps Yourself
+## 5. Analyzing Memory Dumps Yourself

 If you want to perform the analysis yourself:
-- Analyze dumps with Visual Studio, WinDbg, JetBrains dotMemory, or `dotnet-dump analyze`.
+- Analyze memory dumps with Visual Studio, WinDbg, JetBrains dotMemory, or `dotnet-dump analyze`.
-- On Linux, you can transfer the dump to Windows for advanced tools.
+- On Linux, you can transfer the memory dump to Windows for advanced tools.

 **Further Reading:**
 - [Debug Deadlock (Microsoft Guide)](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/debug-deadlock?tabs=windows)